 However, the insurance companies don’t agree that they should pay because they say no physical damage has been done to property such as damage that might have occurred after a flood or hurricane.
 Insurance companies point to clauses in contracts that state that losses caused by viruses are not covered.
 Many companies across the country from bars and restaurants to daycare centers and gyms, have been unwilling to take these denials as the last word and are suing their insurance companies.
 Insurance companies are getting ready to defend these lawsuits.

-As USA Today reports, a group of 50 minor league baseball teams and their vendors are just the latest to sue.
+As USA Today reports, 50 minor league baseball teams and their vendors are just the latest to sue.
 They say it’s not the coronavirus that ended their season, but the MLB.
 They say the teams are unable to play because they are not getting their players from the MLB and they call it “classic business interruption” that is no different from cases after 9/11, Hurricane Sandy and Hurricane Katrina.

 One team owner said he has paid business interruption insurance faithfully for 35 years.
 Like many other business owners, the owners of these teams have been paying these premiums hoping they won’t need it.
 But, now they are are frustrated by the fact that insurance companies won’t pay for the damages caused.